eslint/eslint/docs/rules/no-unused-vars.md

 ## Rule Details

-This rule is aimed at eliminating unused variables and functions, as as such, warns when one is found.
+This rule is aimed at eliminating unused variables and functions, as such, warns when one is found.

 The following patterns are considered warnings: